Likh-Alex/literate-tribble/README.md

 User has access only to own ToDoLists and Tasks.
 User entry validation is implemented on both client and server side.

-Functional tests implemented using Jasmine and Protractor

-To run tests : `npm test`

-To start app : `npm start`

 Frameworks, Libraries used:

 Backend :